BeanZip/LogicTimer/README.md

 Your Usual Analog Clock that Operates ClockWise.
 #### Digital Clock
 Your Usual Digital Clock that displays the time in a easier way.
-#### Digital and Analog Timer
-Allows You to set a timer for a certain amount of seconds, minutes or Hours.

 ### TimeZone Support
 Supports all TimeZones In The Menu Selection Bar.